CS340-21/oss/jgray51.md

 ## (Sprint 5) Here is the link to the pull requests I made for the patches I added.
 [Pull Resuests](https://github.com/oben01/CxImage/pull/1)

+## (Sprint 6) The owner of this project accepted my pull request, no questions asked.

 # Face Decetion with different Image enhancments (FDdIE)
 ## (Sprint 1) Not Active
   ### Number of participants: